drio/py.analysis/pipelines/cnv/status.md

 the cnv calls may be artifact.
 The script only accounts events that are smaller than a certain value (*<100*).

+Notice we interval values at the end of the first two lines.
+Those are the min and max values that we use as threshold to determine what calls we include when computing the intersections.
+-1 means we are ignoring deletions and only accounting for duplications.

 The script computes the overlap between A and B and B and A. A being the cnv events from the truth set and B our pipeline calls.